minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

    Kubernetes Version 1.21.0
    ~~~~~~~~~~~~~~~~~~~~~~~~~

-   MinIO Operator requires Kubernetes 1.21.0 and later.
+   MinIO Operator requires Kubernetes 1.21.0 or later.
-   The Kubernetes infrastructure *and* the ``kubectl`` CLI tool must have the same version of 1.21.0+.
+   The Kubernetes infrastructure *and* the ``kubectl`` CLI tool must be the same version.
+   Upgrade ``kubectl`` to the same version as the Kubernetes version used on the cluster.

    This procedure assumes the host machine has ``kubectl`` installed and configured with access to the target Kubernetes cluster.
    The host machine *must* have access to a web browser application.